Christopher Jay

 I am a Lecturer in the Philosophy Department at the University of York (UK).

 I'm interested in all sorts of things in philosophy.
 Most of my teaching and published research so far has been in moral and political philosophy, philosophy of religion, and the history of philosophy.
-But I spend just as much time thinking about other philosophical things, some of which I hope will get written up soon.
+But I am now writing a book about ineffable knowledge.

-I joined the Department at York in 2012, having completed a PhD on fictionalism at UCL (where I previously did my undergraduate and masters degrees), via a year spent as a college lecturer at Merton College, Oxford.
+I joined the Department at York in 2012, having completed a PhD on fictionalism at UCL (where I also did both my BA and MPhil degrees), via a year spent as a college lecturer at Merton College, Oxford.

-I am the York convener for the White Rose Practical Philosophy Network, which will be gathering in York in Spring 2026 (after our next event in Sheffield in Autumn 2025), so if you are a Yorkshire based philosopher working in practical philosophy, don't be a stranger!
+I am the York convener for the White Rose Practical Philosophy Network, which will be gathering next in York on 25th June 2026 (after very successful events organised by my counterparts in Leeds and Sheffield in 2025), so if you are a Yorkshire based philosopher working in practical philosophy, don't be a stranger!
 (Nor should you be a stranger if you are not Yorkshire based, or don't work in practical philosophy, though!)

 (The image is ID 376560921 | Friendly Waving Bear © Nasai Nachrowi | Dreamstime.com)